 The advance pricing arrangement (APA) regime

-Prior to the year of assessment 2018/19, the HKIRD accepts APA application as part of the advance ruling application.
-DIPN 48 was issued by the HKIRD and provides guidance on the APA application, such as the timeframe and threshold for an APA application, the various stages involved in the APA process, an audit involving years covered by a concluded APA, and possible rollback of the TP methodology agreed under an APA to prior years.
-The appendices of the DIPN include various sample documents for use in an APA application.
-It is expected that the HKIRD will revise certain guidance in DIPN 48 as a result of the recent introduction of the statutory APA regime in Hong Kong SAR.
+Prior to the year of assessment 2018/19, the HKIRD accepts an APA application as part of the advance ruling application.
+DIPN 48 was issued by the HKIRD and provides guidance on APAs, such as the timeframe and threshold for an APA application, the various stages involved in the APA process, the interaction between an APA and audit, and possible rollback of the TP methodology agreed under an APA to prior years.
+The appendices to the DIPN include various sample documents for use in an APA application.
+DIPN 48 was revised in 2020 to reflect certain updates as a result of the introduction of the statutory APA regime in Hong Kong SAR.

 Hong Kong SAR does not have thin capitalisation rules.
 For restrictions on deduction of interest expenses, see Interest expenses in the Deductions section.